 This proved more difficult than expected, and made a mental note that when I had chance, I’d write up my own little fishing tutorial, in the hope of helping out other complete fishing novices.
 You can start fishing with half decent gear and legal requirements for under £200.
 So, let’s crack on…

-First things first, you’ll need to grab yourself a UK fishing licence.
+First things first, you’ll need to grab yourself a UK fishing license.
 This super simple and can be done in 5 minutes online.
-You can purchase your licence either on the official Government website, at your local Post Office, or by giving the Environment Agency a bell, on 0344 800 5386.
+You can purchase your license either on the official Government website, at your local Post Office, or by giving the Environment Agency a bell, on 0344 800 5386.

-You’ll be given the option of several different licence types, and as your just learning how to fish, go with the standard Trout, coarse fish and eel licence.
+You’ll be given the option of several different license types, and as your just learning how to fish, go with the standard Trout, coarse fish and eel license.
 This covers you for most situations, and I advise buying over 12 months, as this saves you a few quid.

 Now, I think this is an area that puts a lot of people off taking up fishing as a hobby.
 The impression often portrayed by established anglers, is you need massive amounts of expensive technical fishing tackle and at least 7 rods handcrafted by mermaids from unicorn horn!